 Self-fulfillment refers to when an ecommerce business chooses to store inventory in their own facility (such as a personal garage or rented warehouse space) and pick, pack, and ship orders themselves.

-Self-fulfillment is feasible when a merchant is starting out in ecommerce and will fulfill orders from home, or when an ecommerce business is so big that it can invest in their own world-class warehouse and fulfillment operation.
+Self-fulfillment is feasible when a merchant is starting out in ecommerce and will fulfil orders from home, or when an ecommerce business is so big that it can invest in their own world-class warehouse and fulfilment operation.

-However, if your ecommerce business is between these stages, you may need to outsource fulfillment operations to maintain quality and free up time to attend to other, more important functions.
+However, if your ecommerce business is between these stages, you may need to outsource fulfilment operations to maintain quality and free up time to attend to other, more important functions.

 A shipping carrier is a company that’s responsible for getting packages from Point A (the shipper) to Point B (the end customers).